These Paleo Pancakes are the most delicious light and grain-free pancakes to start the day.

 In fact, a paleo pancake batter is much runnier and thinner than a regular pancake batter or keto pancake batter.

-3 Tips To Make Perfect Paleo Pancakes
+3 Tips To Making Perfect Paleo Pancakes

 - Tip 2: Make sure the pan is warm/hot – if too cold, the batter won’t set quickly in the pan and the pancakes over-spread.